noahc3/LovePotion/README.md

     * LovePotion usually restricts file reading/writing to your NRO's directory (ex. you can only write to the /switch folder and subdirectories).
 This fork removes those restrictions, giving you full access to SDMC and ROMFS.
     * By default, paths without a specified mountpoint are redirected to the SD card.
 You can use mountpoints sdmc: or romfs: to specify which mount point to use (ex. romfs:/some/path.jpg)
  * Unzip functionality added
+ * Ability to block home button when hbmenu is run from a regular (non-applet) application (ex.
+Pokemon Quest exefs replacement, hbmenu .nsp)
+ * Access to romfsInit and romfsExit to allow nro overwriting.

 ### Unzip functionality